DearingDev/dearingdev.github.io/_posts/2025-04-29-Building-a-Website-with-GitHub-Pages.md

 ![Pasted image 20250428215610.png](assets/img/Pasted%20image%2020250428215610.png)

-This theme contained a workflow that automatically builds our site using `jekyll build` and deploys the results to Github Pages.
+This theme contained a workflow that automatically builds our site using `jekyll build` and deploys the results to GitHub Pages.
 This eliminates the manual build and deployment steps for us.
 You can find the "workflow" under `.github\workflows\pages-deploy.yml`.
 If you push changes and your site isn't updating, remember to check here for the error logs!

 My next post will cover how to utilize the popular notetaking app Obsidian to write posts for your website.